 Nate is a fourth generation Montanan and a partner at Bridger Orthopedic.
 He is a previous Chairman of the Board of Occupational Therapy Practitioners in the great State of Montana and is a licensed professional fly fishing and hunting guide throughout North America.
 Nate’s clinical focus is on pre- and post-operative upper extremity disorders.
 Nate and his family are avid outdoor aficionados and can be spotted chasing their herd of bird dogs or knee deep in a trout stream whenever time allows.

 Amy grew up in Rock Springs, Wyoming and after graduating went to Carroll College in Helena, MT where she received her Bachelors of Arts in Psychology in 2000.
 Amy received her Bachelors of Science in Occupational Therapy through the University of North Dakota-Casper College in 2002.

-Amy moved to Belgrade and started with Nate at Freestone Rehabilitation in August of 2002 and has worked in the outpatient orthopedic setting in Bozeman, Belgrade, Livingston and Dillon.
-She holds specialty certifications in ASTYM and Workwell FCE’s.
+Amy moved to Belgrade and began her career with Freestone Rehabilitation in August of 2002 and has worked in the outpatient orthopedic setting in Bozeman, Belgrade, Livingston and Dillon.
+She is currently at Bridger Orthopedic's Belgrade office and holds specialty certifications in ASTYM and Workwell FCE’s.
 Amy has been active with the Montana Occupational Therapy Association for many years and has held both the President and Treasurer board positions.